While cover letters are mostly used for job applications, they’re also commonly requested as part of scholarship applications.

 Once you’ve read a stack of cover letters (like the scholarship committee has), it becomes pretty easy to judge which ones are generic cover letters and which ones have been tailored to an individual scholarship.

-The easiest way to customize your cover letters is to use the introductory paragraph to include information specific to that particular scholarship.
+The easiest way to customize your cover letters is to use the introductory paragraph to address the particular scholarship you’re applying for and why you’re a good fit.

 Before writing your cover letter (or application), carefully consider what the scholarship committee is looking for and make addressing this the focal point of your letter.